werf/werf/docs/_includes/cli/werf_build.md

       --introspect-error=false:
             Introspect failed stage in the state, right after running failed assembly instruction --ssh-key=[]:
-            Use only specific ssh keys (system ssh-agent or default keys will be used by default, see https://flant.github.io/werf/reference/toolbox/ssh.html).
+            Use only specific ssh keys (Defaults to system ssh-agent or ~/.ssh/{id_rsa|id_dsa}, see https://flant.github.io/werf/reference/toolbox/ssh.html).
 Option can be specified
             multiple times to use multiple keys.
   -s, --stages-storage='':
-            Docker Repo to store stages or :local for non-distributed build (only :local is supported for now; use WERF_STAGES_STORAGE environment by default).
+            Docker Repo to store stages or :local for non-distributed build (only :local is supported for now; default WERF_STAGES_STORAGE environment).
             More info about stages: https://flant.github.io/werf/reference/build/stages.html
       --tmp-dir='':
-            Use specified dir to store tmp files and dirs (use WERF_TMP environment or system tmp dir by default)
+            Use specified dir to store tmp files and dirs (default WERF_TMP environment or system tmp dir)
 ```